bcdev/s3tbx-snow/src/main/resources/doc/s3snow_products.rst

 Slope Product
 -------------

-A slope product is the output of the SNAP Slope Processor introduced in :ref:`s3snow_processing_system`.
+A slope product is the output of the SNAP Slope Processor introduced in chapter :doc:`s3snow_processing_system`.
 As mentioned, this is an optional product which is not directly used in the S3-SNOW processing flow.
 For completeness, its contents are listed in :numref:`slope_bands`.